Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Opportunities in Many-Adapter Settings

-To show the inefficiencies of these two popular scheduling policies, we execute the production trace~\cite{splitwise} using the Llama-7B model.
-We record the slowdown of each request: how longer was the request's response time compared to an isolated environment where the request executes alone.
-Figure~\ref{fig:slowdown} shows the CDF of slowdown per request with FIFO and SJF scheduling policies, along with the optimized scheduling policy that we will introduce in Section~\ref{sec:design}.
+To show the inefficiencies of these two scheduling policies, we execute the production trace~\cite{splitwise} using the Llama-7B model.
+We record the slowdown of each request: how many times higher is the request's response time now relative to the response time in an isolated environment where the request executes alone.
+Figure~\ref{fig:slowdown} shows the CDF of slowdown per request with different scheduling policies: FIFO with regular iteration-level scheduling (i.e., continuous batching)~\cite{orca} ({\em FIFO}); FIFO with the more advanced chunked-prefill iteration-level scheduling~\cite{sarathi} ({\em Chunk-Prefill}); SJF; and the optimized scheduling policy that we will introduce in Section~\ref{sec:design} ({\em Optimized Scheduling}).
+The last two schemes use iteration-level scheduling.

-While scheduling policy does not play a significant role in medium loads, in high loads, conventional policies create huge slowdowns for the requests at the tail.
-For FIFO, these are the short requests blocked by the long requests, while for SJF, these are the long requests starved due to the prioritization of short requests.
-An optimized scheduling policy can efficiently handle this inter-request heterogeneity and significantly improve the performance.
+Under high loads, conventional policies create high slowdowns for the requests at the tail.
+In FIFO, short requests are blocked by long requests.
+Using a classification of requests into short, medium, and long that we describe in Section~\ref{sec:design}, we measure that a short request spends on average 28.6\% of its time waiting to be scheduled, compared to 12\% for a large request.
+As chunked-prefill is designed to prioritize decode iterations, it slightly slows down prefill iterations, increasing TTFT latencies.
+Chunked-prefill does not solve the HoL blocking problem because it still adheres to a per-request ordering within each pipeline stage.
+Thus, short requests can remain blocked behind long prefill or decode chunks in their respective queues, especially when resources (e.g., tokens or compute slots) are saturated.
+Hence, chunked-prefill does not reduce tail latency under high-load scenarios.

+For SJF, long requests are penalized, as they are starved by the prioritization of short ones.
+We measure that a long request spends 5.15 s waiting to be scheduled compared to 1.5 s for a small request.
+While long requests are relatively infrequent, their queuing latency has a significant impact.

-\textbf{Insight \#3:} Conventional scheduling policies, such as FIFO and SJF, are ineffective for highly heterogeneous LLM inference requests.
-Instead, there is a need for a scheduling policy that can efficiently manage request heterogeneity while, at the same time, taking into account all knobs that affect the execution time.
+\textbf{Insight \#3:} Conventional scheduling policies such as FIFO and SJF are ineffective for highly heterogeneous LLM inference requests.
+There is a need for a scheduling policy that can efficiently manage request heterogeneity while, at the same time, taking into account all knobs that affect the execution time.